tanweijie123/tp/docs/DeveloperGuide.md

 In designing this feature, we had to consider the alternative ways in which we can choose to handle Session deletion

-- **Alternative 1 (current choice):**
+- **Alternative 1 (current choice):** Delete session only after all associated schedules are deleted.

+    - Pros:
-    - Pros: Easier to maintain data integrity
+        1. Easier to maintain data integrity
+    - Cons:
+        1. Extra logic inside the method implementation
-    - Cons: May have performance issues in terms of response time if there are a lot of Schedules or Sessions
+        2. May have performance issues in terms of response time if there are a lot of Schedules or Sessions

-- **Alternative 2:** Allow schedules to exist with deleted session
+- **Alternative 2:** Mark session as deleted and treat schedules with deleted session as invalid

+    - Pros:
-    - Pros: Easier to implement.
+        1. Easier to implement the method.
+        2. No need to handle additional force flag option
+    - Cons:
-    - Cons: We must keep track of deleted sessions, which might make the application bloat up over time
+        1. We must keep track of deleted sessions, which might make the application bloat up over time.
+        2. Harder to maintain data integrity over time

+- **Alternative 3:** Delete the session without checking for associated schedules

+    - Pros: Easy to implement
+    - Cons: A schedule might have invalid session, breaking data integrity

 ### \[Proposed\] Undo/redo feature